 We recognise the importance of providing an inclusive environment that supports all of our children’s individual needs and interests and strive to do this through working in partnership with our children’s whānau/families.
 Exploring our cultural identity is a significant part of our curriculum.
 It is an ongoing and ever changing process that is naturally influenced by our New Zealand culture and Te Tiriti O Waitangi (The Treaty of Waitangi).

 Play is an essential part of our everyday programme.
 Through play the children learn to socially interact with their peers and teachers, thus enhancing and extending their learning, growth and development.
 In the Tui Room we encourage respect and responsibility, not only for ourselves and others, but also for our environment.
 We have a passion for our natural world, offering a variety of natural resources to work with and surrounding ourselves with plants and animals both indoors and out, using the environment as “the third teacher”.
 We also support and encourage independence through our daily routines which assist in aiding the children to become capable and confident constructors of their own learning.

-Believing that children are passionate learners who fervently seek to know, understand and contribute to their world, we build our programme on a foundation of deep respect where opportunities to research, study, wonder at, debate with, and challenge each other and our world are a part of the daily experience.
+We believe that children are passionate learners who fervently seek to know, understand and contribute to their world.
+Our programme is built on a foundation of deep respect where opportunities to research, study, wonder at, debate with, and challenge each other and our world are a part of the daily experience.
 We recognise the challenges and opportunities presented by the age we live in and so incorporate fields of study into geography, mathematics, storytelling, writing, reading and listening comprehension, drawing, painting, dramatic play, dance, song, physics and other sciences, languages, and music.
-Through research and questioning we listen, delight in and learn from each other’s hundred and more languages…
+Through research and questioning we listen, delight in and learn from each other’s hundred and more languages.